Site icon Teacher Elena

 It is the sea pursues a habit of shores.

-Figures of Speech: What are the figure of speech in the poem Gabu?
+Figures of Speech: What are the figures of speech in the poem Gabu?

 1. Metaphor